jchiare/OpenAI-Social-Moderation-App/README.md

 - [ ] Threshold slider works after the backend API call, not only at the time of the request
 - [ ] Containerize the app (with Docker)
 - [ ] Add CI/CD
+- [ ] Cache the API responses
+- [ ] Allow users to search by a specific tweet and not only the latest ... much more

 ### How to run